SAP/fundamental/docs/pages/components/form.md

 <br>

 ## Select
-The *Simple Select* form component is used to let the user select on of various options.
-It also can be set to a **Disabled** state.
+The Select component is similar to a dropdown but is more commonly used within a form.
+It can also be set to a disabled state.

 {% capture select %}
 <div class="fd-form__set">